adamdecaf/moov-go-client/client/docs/AccountsApi.md

 ## CreateTransaction

-> Transaction CreateTransaction(ctx, xUserId, createTransaction, optional)
+> Transaction CreateTransaction(ctx, xUserID, createTransaction, optional)
 Post a transaction against multiple accounts.
 All transaction lines must sum to zero.
 No money is created or destroyed in a transaction - only moved from account to account.
 Accounts can be referred to in a Transaction without creating them first.

 ### Required Parameters